alsabbag/wumpus-prolog/README.md

 * isWumpus/2,        % is the grid square occupied by the Wumpus? ((x,y co-ordinates and a boolean)
 * isGold/2           % is the grid square filled with the gold? ((x,y co-ordinates and a boolean)

+_Note: the /n designates the number of arguments for the predicate._

 ```
 :- dynamic ([
 	     agent_location/1,